amedev1/ame/README.md

 Welcome to ame, a passion project exclusively in C.
 For now it consists of libraries and small tools, currently being converted from C++ to C.
+See release folder for binary versions of tools.

 # Code Documentation